shankardevy/passport/README.md

 end
 ```

-* run `mix deps.get, compile` to download and compile the dependency.
+* run `mix do deps.get, compile` to download and compile the dependency.

 * create an ecto model for your user with fields `email` and `crypted_password`.
 You may add additional fields if you need.
 Typically you can create a model in phoenix using the below command
   `mix phoenix.gen.model YourApp.User users email crypted_password`